serverless/blog/posts/2018-06-04-how-write-first-serverless-component.md

 * Implementing the component
 * Using the component in an example application
 * Running the application

-## What are we trying to solve?

-In this post, we will take a look at building a AWS CloudWatch Metric Alarm component from scratch.
-It will provision and encapsulate functionality for managing a CloudWatch metric alarms.

-The driver behind writing the component was to encapsulate the complexity in provisioning metric alarms, and providing an intuitive interface via well-defined inputs and outputs, that can be reused to build applications and higher-order components.

-By simply defining the inputs and outputs in a declarative manner, and having it being well-documented makes it very easy to author, build and deploy.

-The goal after creating the component will be to use it in an application that tracks AWS billing and sets alarms for estimated charges.

 ## The CloudWatch Metric Alarm Component